-It is wrong to underplay the progress that has been made in the establishment of talks: wrong, because it adds unnecessarily and harmfully to depression.
-Wrong because it saps our creative energies.
-Contrary to what so many people thought practicable, talks were indeed convened on 10 June, albeit in circumstances of massive difficulty concerning how they were to be chaired.
+It is wrong to underplay the progress that has been made in the establishment of talks: wrong, because it adds unnecessarily and harmfully to depression; wrong because it saps our creative energies.
+Contrary to what so many people thought practicable, Talks were indeed convened on 10 June, albeit in circumstances of massive difficulty concerning how they were to be chaired.
 After two days it looked very much as though they would founder on this issue.
 The effect would have been catastrophic.
-It deserves to be stated that this was averted by the courageous initiative and leadership of David Tremble.
+It deserves to be stated that this was averted by the courageous initiative and leadership of David Trimble.

 Those talks are to resume, after the August break, on Monday.
 I don't doubt they will prove extremely difficult.
 Progress within them has been maddeningly slow, I know.
-But when we recall that in 1991/92 after Drumcree, not before those events, that this crucially important agreement on the rules was reached, and agreement was reached also to resume on 9 September.
+But when we recall that in 1991/92 it took many months to agree rules of procedure, then the 6 weeks we have taken this time acquires a different perspective.
+And it was after Drumcree, not before those events, that this crucially important agreement on the rules was reached, and agreement was reached also to resume on 9 September.
 I want to say here that by Senator George Mitchell, General John de Chastelain, and Mr Harri Holkeri, Northern Ireland has been outstandingly and uniquely served.

-I am sure we can resume these talks with real hope for the future.
+I am sure we can resume these talks with hope for the future.
 There is good reason to hope that they can build on past progress.
-They will take place on an agreed agenda, within which each party can raise any significant issue of concern to them.
+The negotiations will take place on an agreed agenda, within which each party can raise any significant issue of concern to them.
 But this is not to say that we have to reinvent the wheel.
 We have learned much from previous rounds of talks, particularly those in 1991-92.
-We hope to build on agreements reached then, notably that any settlement needs to address all the relationships at issue; those within Northern Ireland, those between Northern Ireland and the Irish Republic, and those between the two Governments.
+We hope to build on agreements reached then, notably that any settlement needs to address all the relationships at issue; those within Northern Ireland, those between Northern Ireland and the Irish Republic, and those between the two governments.
 There is also general agreement that any settlement needs to win the allegiance of both communities in Northern Ireland.
 The object of the talks exercise is to create stability through a just and enduring settlement.
 There is no prospect of this happening through a one-sided outcome which leaves one community with a continuing sense of grievance.

-For that reason there is no predetermined outcome to the talks, but the principles on which a settlement will be based are already agreed by the overwhelming majority of the parties as well as the two Governments.
-Ironically, the constitutional question which is central to Unionist fears may well be the least controversial.
+For that reason there is no predetermined outcome to the talks; but the principles on which a settlement will be based are already agreed by the overwhelming majority of the parties as well as the two Governments.
+Ironically, the constitutional question which is central to Unionist concerns may well be the least controversial.
 The Nationalist parties, bar Sinn Fein, have already accepted the principle of consent.
-While we cannot tell how future generations will view it, there are widely recognised indications that the Union is here to stay as far as we can see into the future.
+So while we cannot tell how future generations will view it, there are widely recognised indications that the Union is here to stay as far as we can see into the future.

 The 1991-92 talks and subsequent discussions have given us a good idea of what an acceptable outcome might look like.
 The principle of consent is clear.
-So is the principle that any agreement necessary to win the allegiance of both communities, and to give parity of esteem to the culture, identifies and aspirations of both sides.
+So is the principle that any agreement needs to win the allegiance of both communities, and to give parity of esteem to the culture, identities and aspirations of both sides.
 Recognising these principles might require compromise on both sides.
-But they are also fundamental in any democratic society, and any attempt to circumvent them would not only make cross-community agreement impossible, it would also be unjust in its own right.
+But they are also fundamental in any democratic society, and any attempt to circumvent them would not only make cross community agreement impossible, it would also be unjust in its own right.